jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/synonyms%7Cmanaging_synonyms_and_list_of_synonyms/delete%7Cdeleting_a_list_of_synonyms%7C2.md

-Use this API to delete a list of synonyms
+Use this API to delete a list of synonyms.

 **Requirement:** OpenSearchServer v1.5